We are proud to announce... The Terlingua Star Park!

 We make weather calls at least 2 hours before showtime and will reach out personally to discuss, and reschedule or refund if necessary.

-⏳ Most programs run about 2 hours.
+⏳ Programs run two hours.

 Weather exceptions apply — if we cancel due to weather and can't reschedule, you’ll get 100% back.